 The political, religious and emergency factor

 Perhaps the most important reason of retaining redundant capabilities of shortwave broadcasting to the exterior is that radio broadcasts operated from shortwave transmitters and directional antennas may reach areas that may be sealed from other media (paper, local radio & TV, Internet) and will overcome any permanent or temporary ban (i.e. in case of elections) of using local media to carry international or foreign programs.
-Although the use of shortwave nationally is not common, there are countries (i.e. Peru, India, Africa) where shortwave is also used nationwide and can be used in emergencies to reach a vast area even with a single transmitter.
+Although shortwave use nationally is not common, there are countries (i.e. Peru, India, Africa) where shortwave is also used nationwide and can be used in emergencies to reach a vast area even with a single transmitter.

-Be it for reasons of foreign politics, religious proselytism or even for reason goodwill, retaining and maintaining shortwave broadcasting capability guarantees free flow of information, which may be a necessity in time of conflict or emergency, in order to reach a foreign audience, our own citizens or our group members, both inland and abroad.
+Be it for reasons of foreign politics, religious proselytism or even for reason goodwill, retaining and maintaining shortwave broadcasting capability guarantees free flow of information, which may be a necessity in time of conflict or emergency, to reach a foreign audience, our own citizens or our group members, both inland and abroad.

 The cost factor